zachvalenta/jvns.ca/content/post/2017-11-27-avoiding-cloning-in-rust.markdown

 So this is no good, Rust can't compile this program because it doesn't have enough information about what kind of reference our reference is.

+(to understand what references are it is also helpful to read the [rust book on references & borrowing](https://doc.rust-lang.org/book/second-edition/ch04-02-references-and-borrowing.html), that chapter says different things about references which are also true and useful)

 ### making our struct compile with a `Box`